simologos/essex-eportfolio/example/content/research/bigData/index.md

 * System-Supported: About the system's accessibility
 * Inherent: About the content itself
-* Representation-Related: About the visualization aspect
+* Representation-Related: About the visualisation aspect
-* Purpose Dependent: About the utilization of the data
+* Purpose Dependent: About the utilisation of the data

 These categories demonstrate that data quality encompasses more than just the commonly discussed practices like [Data Cleaning](#data-cleaning), which primarily focuses on content and partially on usability.
 In greater detail, the following dimensions are present: